+IN MEMORIAM

+FRANK FAHY

-IN MEMORIAM FRANK FAHY B.A., B.L., T.D., Ceann Comhairle Dáil Éireann 1932-1951
+B.A., B.L., T.D., Ceann Comhairle Dáil Eireann 1932-1951

-Amying Mungret College in 1900 after out his B.A. degree at the Royal aversity of Ireland, Frank Fahy was teached at St. Vincent's College, Castleknock, the Rebellion broke out.
-His association with the Nationalist movement began Tralee, and on moving to Dublin he beached close friend of Pearse, McDonaghed Griffith, Secretary of the Gaelic League editor of An Claidheamh Soluis, he beauth Pearse a founder member of the Volunteers.

-Owing the Rebellion he served under mandant Daly in the Four Courts where was Captain of 'C' company, First Dublingade.
-Sentenced to ten years penal made, he was in many British prisons the general release in 1917.
+Leaving Mungret College in 1900 after taking out his B.A. degree at the Royal University of Ireland, Frank Fahy was teaching at St. Vincent's College, Castleknock, when the Rebellion broke out.
+His association with the Nationalist movement began in Tralee, and on moving to Dublin he became a close friend of Pearse, McDonagh and Griffith.
+Secretary of the Gaelic League and editor of An Claidheamh Soluis, he became with Pearse a founder member of the Irish Volunteers.
+During the Rebellion he served under Commandant Daly in the Four Courts where he was Captain of 'C' company, First Dublin Brigade.
+Sentenced to ten years penal servitude, he was in many British prisons until the general release in 1917.
 In 1918 he was elected representative for Galway County to the First Dail Eireann, but like many fellow T.D.s spent the next few years on active service with the I.R.A.
-Since he opposed the Treaty, he did not resume his seat in the Dail until 1927, From 1932 until his retirement in 1951 he filled the position of Ceann Comhairle to the full satisfaction of all parties.
+Since he opposed the Treaty, he did not resume his seat in the Dail until 1927.
+From 1932 until his retirement in 1951 he filled the position of Ceann Comhairle to the full satisfaction of all parties.
 When the Inter-Parliamentary Union, with delegates from thirty-four countries, met in Dublin in 1950, Frank Fahy was accorded the distinction of presiding over this impressive assembly.
 The death of this distinguished Irishman took place in 1953.
 Ar dheis Dé go raibh a anam.